ruggeri/tech-notes/randos/automotive/electric-car-charging.md

   and 6-20 (240V 20A) for ~$35.
 The connector has a 20' cable, so it
   should reach a car from quite a distance.
   - You can buy a passive Tesla-to-J1772 converter.
 A Lectron adapter (supports up to 250V 48A) costs $113.
+I bought one in 2025-09-XX.

 # NACS, J1772, and CCS1 Compatibility

 - J1772 to NACS: Tesla sells a $50 adapter which looks passive.
+I believe it comes with every Tesla.
 - CCS1 to NACS
   - As of 2025-09-05, Tesla sells a $300 adapter, which looks passive, to fit a CCS connector into a NACS port.
   - Apparently Teslas manufactured before Oct 2020 need a "retrofit"; a firmware flash of something, I think.
   - Lectron sells a CCS to Tesla adapter for $135.
+  - This could be handy for both Tesla and other NACS-port BEVs so they can use Electrify America and other fast chargers.
 - NACS to J1772
   - Tesla runs a network of "Destination" chargers which offer 240V and up to 48A.
   - Lectron sells an adapter for $120.
 You can then plug your J1772 or CCS1 vehicle into any Tesla Destination charger.
+I bought one in 2025-09-XX.
 - NACS to CCS1
   - Sort of.
 Tesla has (1) Tesla-only superchargers, (2) All EV superchargers which have a magic dock adapter, (3) NACS